RodrigoDiasDeOliveira/RodrigoDiasdeOliveira/README.md

 <!--
 **RodrigoDiasDeOliveira/RodrigoDiasdeOliveira** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-- 🔭 I’m currently working on Artificial Intelience with Java , Python With LLMs like HugginFace...in TRIMINDSLABS, as AI architect and
+- 🔭 I’m currently working on Artificial Intelience with Java , Python With LLMs like HugginFace...in TRIMINDSLABS, as AI architect and i always start with an coffee

 - 💬 Ask me about ...
 - 📫 How to reach me: www.linkedin.com/in/rodrigodiasdeoliveiradev